 How We Are Different

 There are many different ways that music can heal.
-While offerings such as sound healing and music writing/playing groups provide healing sensations and connection, only music therapy combines the use of music, creativity, and evidence-based practices facilitated by a therapist specifically trained to use music for clinical purposes.
+While offerings such as sound healing and music recording groups provide healing sensations and connection, only music therapy combines the use of music, creativity, psychology, and evidence-based practices facilitated by a therapist specifically trained to use music for clinical purposes.
 With music therapy, clients learn tools that can be utilized throughout their lives, beyond the experience they have in the moment.

 DID YOU KNOW THAT MUSIC CAN ACTUALLY CAUSE HARM IF NOT PRESENTED CORRECTLY?

 While unintended, a facilitator who is not a music therapist with mental health expertise can potentially trigger overwhelming emotions, harmful behaviors, and/or flashbacks of repressed memories.
-Most music therapy schools do not requite advanced counseling classes, meaning music therapists without additional training can struggle to present sessions that are highly effective and remain within their scope of practice.
+Most music therapy schools do not require advanced counseling classes, meaning music therapists without additional training can struggle to present sessions that are highly effective and remain within their scope of practice.

 This can also be true for well-intending staff members or therapists in facilities who use music in their sessions.
 A lack of knowledge about how music can trigger and how to use music when a client is triggered may lead to setbacks.